 • Opportunity to create a custom flavor at an ice cream shop

-While some auction participants might be looking for physical items, many prefer to win either experiences or consumable items that don’t clutter up their homes.
+While some auction participants might be looking for physical items, many prefer to either win experiences or buy consumable items that don’t clutter up their homes.
 Offering live auction items themed around food and beverages covers the categories of experiences and consumables simultaneously!

 Family-Friendly Live Auction Items

-• Day-in-the-life experiences for different careers, like firefighters or pilots
+• Day-in-the-life experiences for different careers (e.g., firefighters, pilots, or school principals)

 • After-hours access at an arcade or family fun park